MacKentoch/SimpleReactNativeStarter/README.md

 SimpleReactNativeStarter
 =====

-As its name say : it is a simple React Native Starter, no kidding :wink:
+As its name says : it is a simple React Native Starter, no kidding :wink:

 ##Content